taijeronv/taijeronv_info/content/home/skills.md

 [[feature]]
 icon = "chess"
 icon_pack = "fas"
+name = "Gaming"
-name = "Simulations and Gaming" description = """I can guide you in implementing games into your curriculum.
+description = """I can help you in implement games into your curriculum or training program.
 Most organizations understand the benefits of using games but struggle to define their requirements.
 I was fortunate to gain insights into the use of games from observing thousands of cadets playing ["Follow Me"](http://decisive-point.com/follow-me/) and ["Virtual Battlespace."](https://bisimulations.com/products/vbs3)  """

 [[feature]]
 icon = "atom"
 icon_pack = "fas"
-name = "Military Operations"
+name = "Simulations"
-description = """ I bring additional competence, reliability, and a professionalism to your team.
-Whether it's training the Afghan Police, patrolling with coalition forces, or serving on a Brigade Staff.
-I have proven myself in high-stress environments and and can get the job done."""
+description = """I bring a whole host of technical skills to the table.
+If you need networking, troubleshooting, or database skills I can help. """
 +++